mattias800/mcomponent/README.md

 	</script>
 ```

-If the first word in the tag doesn't match a known tag type, it will try to look it up on the model instead.
-This is usually how we write views. "show" is used when you want to display a property that uses a keyword.
+If the first word in the tag doesn't match a known tag type, it will try to look that word up on the model instead.

+	{{ username }}

+This is how we display values on the model usually. "show" is used when you want to display a property whos name is a keyword.
+For example if, show, iter.

 Lets say you have model.show = true.